oresttokovenko/resume-workflow/README.md

-# Resume Workflow CLI
+# tailor

-Are you tired of the tedious task of tailoring each resume for every job application?
-Well you still have to do that, but the Resume Workflow CLI tool is here to help make it easier!
-This tool automates the creation of folders for each company you apply to and copies over template files (if you have a resume template which you prefer to use), allowing you to save time and stay organized.
-As a best practice, it creates a `job_description.txt` file within the generated directories but also offers customization capabilities.
-The `_template` folder can be customized with additional template files to be copied during the resume generation process, since you probably have a base resume that you want to start with.
-Focus on what matters most - the content of your resume, not copy and pasting.
+Tailoring a resume for every application still takes work, but the file-management part shouldn't.
+This CLI creates a directory per company, a subdirectory per role, drops in a `job_description.txt`, and copies over whatever template files you keep in `_template`.

-Here is an example of basic structure using LaTeX and leveraging the `_template` option
+Here's a Typst example using the `_template` option:

 ```
 _template/
 ├── font
 │   └── font.otf
-└── main.tex
+└── main.typ
 ```

-A generated directory for a Software Engineer role at Facebook
+Running the tool for a Software Engineer role at Facebook produces:

 ```
 Facebook